Cyber Crime Statistics

 In the first half of 2020, almost 3,000 data breaches exposed over 36 billion records

 According to RiskBasedSecurity, at the same time in 2019, there were a little over 6,000 data breaches but considerably fewer data exposed — 8,354 million.
 36,107 million records exposed in the first half of 2020 were double the number of exposed data in all of 2019.
 Cybercriminals are evolving alongside the technology needed to execute cybercrimes.

-Cyber crime statistics reveal that the average cost of a data breach was nearly $4 million in 2020.
+The average cost of a data breach was nearly $4 million in 2020

 The global average cost of a data breach was $3.86 million.
 When it comes to the country with the highest average cost, numbers are significantly higher — the USA took first place with $9.05 million.
 The industry with the highest average cost of $9.23 million was healthcare.
 The average cost of a data breach in the financial services industry was also above the average, at $5.72 million.

 In 2018, 70% of cyber frauds were executed through mobile devices

 From 2015 to 2018, there was a mind-blowing 680% upsurge in the number of fraud transactions coming out of mobile apps.
 The undeniable preference for mobile as a channel for cyber crime is also evidenced by RSA labelling an average of 82 rogue apps each day in 2018.
 Additionally, 1 out of 5 cyber attacks was ascribed to rogue mobile applications.